GarlandZhang/gans_in_action_notes/Chapter-7.md

 "The SGAN Discriminator, however, diverges considerably from the original GAN implementation.
 Instead of two, it receives three kinds of inputs: fake examples produced by the Generator (x*), real examples without labels from the training dataset (x), and real examples with labels from the training dataset (x, y), where y denotes the label for the given example x"
   * generator is unchanged but discriminator now has an extra task which is to classify the digit (if its not fake)
   * in GAN, we use Discriminator to make Generator better.
-In SGAN, we goal is to make semi-supervised classifier as accurate as fully supervised classifier
+In SGAN, we goal is to make semi-supervised classifier (discriminator) as accurate as fully supervised classifier

 ![sgan_arch](https://i.gyazo.com/d5f69f8f00aaf0b2963ff66052197c11.png)